 For the Instant Pot Users

 Since creating this recipe, we started using an Instant Pot (which has been a game-changer for lots of dishes).
-I have recreated this with the Instant Pot and it only requires a cooking time of 13 minutes!
+I have recreated this with the Instant Pot (Amazon link – definitely check them out!) and it only requires a cooking time of 13 minutes!
 The magic of pressure-cooking, right?
 In the notes section of the recipe below I give instructions for both.

 The nutritional MVP award for this recipe goes to the red lentils.
 They are a greater source of protein, iron, zinc and folate than green lentils.
 In fact, 26% of the calories from lentils are attributed to protein, making them a great source in a plant-based diet.
 In addition, red lentils have essentially zero fat, so at 230 calories per cooked cup, they are a nutrient dense and fat free power food.
 The soluble and insoluble fiber that is abundant in this legume promotes gut health, slows digestion and helps stabilize blood sugar.
 Since they are Magnesium and folate rich, lentils also support heart health.
 Lets get more red lentils in everyone’s diet!

 Usually my goal is to maximize simplicity and minimize waste – soups are an excellent way to do both.
 In addition, the more vegetables you get into the soup, the greater the nutritional density.
 You just can’t lose!

 This recipe came together almost effortlessly and we were so pleased with the results we knew we had to write it down so we could share it (and so we could make it again). 🙂 Whether you’re just back from a cold weather walk with your dog or trying to put together the healthiest food you can with limited time, or budget, you will love this Curried Red Lentil Soup with Veggies.